Valley Forge: Valley Forge encampment

-Political, strategic, and environmental factors all influenced the Continental Army's decision to establish their encampment near Valley Forge, in the winter of 1777–1778.
+Political, strategic, and environmental factors all influenced the Continental Army's decision to establish their encampment near Valley Forge, Pennsylvania, in the winter of 1777–1778.
 The site was selected after George Washington conferred with his officers to select a strategic location that would prove most advantageous to the Continental Army.

 Site selection

 On October 29, 1777, Washington first presented his generals with the question of where to quarter the Continental Army in the winter of 1777–1778.
-In addition to suggestions from his officers, Washington also had to contend with the recommendations of politicians.
+In addition to suggestions from his officers, Washington also had to consider the recommendations of politicians.
 Pennsylvania state legislators and the Second Continental Congress expected the Continental Army to select an encampment site that could protect the countryside around the revolutionary capital of Philadelphia.
 Some members of the Continental Congress also believed that the army might be able to launch a winter campaign.
 Interested parties suggested other sites for an encampment, including Lancaster, Pennsylvania and Wilmington, Delaware.
 Following the inconclusive Battle of Whitemarsh from December 5–8, however, increasing numbers of officers and politicians began to appreciate the need to defend the greater Philadelphia region from British attack.

 Considering these questions, an encampment at Valley Forge had notable advantages.
 Valley Forge's high terrain meant that enemy attacks would be difficult.
-Its location allowed for soldiers to be readily detached to protect the countryside.
-Wide, open areas provided space for drilling and training.
+Wide, open areas provided space for drilling and training, and its location allowed for soldiers to be readily detached to protect the countryside.
 On December 19, Washington conducted his 12,000-man army to Valley Forge to establish the encampment.

 The encampment was primarily situated along the high, flat ground east of Mount Joy and south of the Schuylkill River.
 In addition to a concentration of soldiers at Valley Forge, Washington ordered nearly 2,000 soldiers to encamp at Wilmington, Delaware.
 He posted the army's mounted troops at Trenton, New Jersey, and additional outposts at Downingtown and Radnor, Pennsylvania, among other places.
-In the two winter encampments prior to Valley Forge, the Continental army had sheltered themselves in a combination of tents, constructed huts, civilian barns and other buildings.
+In the two winter encampments prior to Valley Forge, the Continental Army had sheltered themselves in a combination of tents, constructed huts, civilian barns and other buildings.
 Valley Forge marked the first time Washington ordered the Continental Army primarily to concentrate into a more permanent post, which required them to construct their own shelters.
 This strategic shift encouraged a whole new host of problems for the American Patriots.